 Encourage collaboration and cooperation among funders and service providers to best address community needs.

-The Wayne County Foundation was established in February,1979, after two years of planning by a group of future thinking, civic-minded citizens.
+The Wayne County Foundation was established in February 1979, after two years of planning by a group of forward-thinking, civic-minded citizens.
 Their goal was to create a permanent pool of capital with the flexibility to meet the community’s ever changing needs.
 Moreover, they recognized the benefits of energizing and nourishing charitable, cultural, educational, and community endeavors of the area in a way that would serve the people here for generations to come.

 Charles A. Rodefeld is known as the founder of the Wayne County Foundation.
-With the advice of Bob Dick, John Harlan, Vic Jose, Doug Oler, and Hugh Ronald.
-Charlie provided early leadership and vision for the Foundation.
-He served as president for seven years and, along with family members, created a number of funds to support community projects and operate the Foundation.
+With the advice of Bob Dick, John Harlan, Vic Jose, Doug Oler, and Hugh Ronald, Charlie provided early leadership and vision for the Foundation.
+He served as president for seven years.

 Over the last 40 years, the Foundation has received more than $41,500,000 in gifts and awarded nearly $28,200,000 in grants and scholarships.